Dhuldhoyavarun/concierge-chatbot/frontend/README.md

 ## About ##

 Frontend starter repository for Chatbot-Concierge Assignment of the Cloud Computing & Big Data class at Columbia University and New York University.
-Developed by (https://github.com/ndrppnc "Andrei Papancea")
+Developed by [Andrei Papancea](https://github.com/ndrppnc)

 ## Usage ##